ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/02_read_classification/README.md

 - `remapping_bbmap.sh`
   Remaps reads from the *Arachis hypogaea* containers and unmapped reads against the *T. frezzii* reference genome using BBMap.

-• remapping_bbmap.sh
-  Remaps reads from the Arachis hypogaea containers and unmapped reads against the T. frezii reference genome using BBMap.